When can I use fireworks?

 As well as space, think about how experienced you are – garden fireworks might be a more suitable introduction to fireworks if you haven’t used them before, and may also be more appropriate for a younger audience.

 For fireworks that provide all the colour and sparkle without ear-splitting bangs, look for packs labelled 'low noise' or 'quiet' – rather than loud booms, whistles or screeching, they have reduced noise levels with some being almost silent, while others crackle instead.

 How can I make sure my firework display goes off safely

 The Royal Society for the Prevention of Accidents (RoSPA) has some detailed guidelines for anyone planning a firework display on its website.

 The organisation suggests getting advice on how to use the fireworks safely from the retailer.
-RoSPA also says that the person responsible for setting the fireworks off should have a torch, a bucket of water as well as eye protection and gloves.
+RoSPA also says that the person responsible for setting the fireworks off should have a torch and a bucket of water, as well as eye protection and gloves.

 Also be aware of the affect of fireworks on others.
-Veterans with PTSD can be affected by the sight, sound and smell fireworks - find out more at Shoulder to Soldier.
-For advice on keeping your pet safe, Dogs' Trust has tips, while cat owners can find useful suggestions from Battersea Dogs and Cats home.
+Veterans with PTSD can be affected by the sight, sound and smell fireworks – find out more at PTSD UK.